luisriverag/thunderbird-joplin-export/README.md

 3. Check the developer console.
 Usually it can be opened by pressing "Ctrl + Shift + I" or going to "Extras -> Developer Tools".
 There should be some error message.
 4. If the previous steps didn't resolve the issue, you can open a github issue or email me.

+### Compatibility with the Thunderbird Conversations add-on

+Unfortunately, Thunderbird Conversations and Joplin Export are not compatible.
+See <https://github.com/marph91/thunderbird-joplin-export/issues/41>.

 ## Related Projects

 - [Overview in the Joplin forum](https://discourse.joplinapp.org/t/how-to-handle-emails-with-joplin-desktop/37469)